jmtemple/how-computers-work/README.md

 ### Logic gates and digital circuits
 This section of the lab incorporates elements of the "Log gates & digital circuits" lab:
-- Written: Marge M. Coahran, April 2008
+- Written: Marge Coahran, April 2008
 - Revised: Jerod Weinman, 17 March 2009
 - Revised: Marge Coahran, 14 April 2010
 - Revised: Jerod Weinman, 22 March 2011 & 15 April 2011
 - Revised: Jerod Weinman, 3 April 2014
 - Revised: Jerod Weinman, 1 April 2015
+- Portions adapted from Coahran and Weinman

 ### Data path and memory
 This section of the lab is based on the "Data path & memory" lab: